kebaldwi/DNAC-TEMPLATES/DayN.md

 2. SwitchManagement
 3. SwitchInterfaces

-## DNA Center Design Preparation
+## Cisco Catalyst Center Design Preparation

-Before DNA Center can automate the deployment we have to perform following tasks in preparation:
+Before Cisco Catalyst Center can automate the deployment we have to perform following tasks in preparation:

-1. The **Hierarchy** within DNA Center.
+1. The **Hierarchy** within Cisco Catalyst Center.
 This will be used to roll out code and configurations ongoing so my guidance around this is to closely align this to the change management system.
 If you need change management down to floors or even Intermediate/Main Distribution Facilities then its a good idea to build your hierarchy to suit this.
 There are plenty of blogs and guides about how to do this. **(required)**
 2. **Network Settings** can then be added hierarchically being either inherited and or overidden at each level throughout the hierarchy.
 The following is a description of the Network Settings and configurations that can be pushed **(optional)**:
    1. **AAA Servers** - *both Network Administration and Client/Endpoint Authentication*
    2. **DHCP Servers** - *DHCP Server Addresses for Vlan Interfaces for example*